DavidRC-Projects/Rehab_Metrics/README.md

 * [Heroku](https://pep8ci.herokuapp.com/) for deploying the website.
 * Flow charts from [Lucid Chart](https://lucid.app).

-## Python Version and Packages
+## Python Version, Packages and Libaries Used
 The project was developed using Python 3.13.2.

-The following Python packages were used:
+The following Python packages and libaries were used: datetime - Used to work with date and time, particulary to calculate recovery timelines based on number of days since surgery. gspread - Used to interact with Google Sheets API for reading and writing data to a spreadsheet. google.oauth2.service_account.Credentials - Provides secure authentication for access to Google Sheets API. colorama - Used to add colour to the terminal output.

 ## Bugs and Fixes
 Please see fixes in [TESTING.md](TESTING.md) for more details of bug fixes from manual testing.